 grammatical inflections: Grammatical inflections are a system of showing meaning by changing word endings, as in the English ‘-ed’ inflection meaning past tense, I looked, absent from some languages like Vietnamese

-head: The head of a lexical phrase is a lexical head around which the phrase is built, i.e. Noun Phrases like a good CD have a head Noun such as CD.
-The head of a functional phrase may be an inflection such as ‘-s’ or a grammatical word such as the.
+head: The head of a LEXICAL PHRASE is a lexical head around which the phrase is built, i.e. Noun Phrases like a good CD have a head NOUN such as CD.
+The head of a FUNCTIUONAL PHRASE may be an inflection such as ‘-s’ or a GRAMMATICAL WORD such as the.

 hyper-correction: Hyper-correction is the phenomenon whereby a speaker exaggerates the prestige pronunciation beyond that used by high status speakers, for example /hnst/ for honest.